How Movies, Theater & Other Events Prove Useful for Learning a Language More Proficiently

 Movies Provide National or Regional Dialect Exposure

 Learning currently popular (or previously used) expressions from the USA, the UK, or elsewhere opens up the world.
-For example, it can demonstrate how English, French, or Spanish are used differently from region to region.

 In Mexico, Spanish is spoken differently, with defined variations in pronunciation compared to Spain or other countries in South America.

-By watching a movie based in Mexico, it’s possible to listen for how certain words have a different emphasis, along with common slang terms that aren’t heard outside of that city or region.
+By watching a movie based in Mexico, it’s possible to listen for how certain words have a different emphasis, along with common slang terms that aren’t heard outside that city or region.

 Similarly, when watching The Town, a movie directed by and starring Ben Affleck, about a group of bank robbers in Boston, Massachusetts, the distinctive Boston accent comes through loud and clear.